bflattened/bflat/README.md

 bflat can currently target:

-* x64 glibc-based Linux
+* x64/arm64 glibc-based Linux (2.27 or later, maps to e.g. Ubuntu 18 or later)
+* arm64 bionic-based Linux (Android API level 21)
-* x64 Windows
+* x64/arm64 Windows (Windows 7 or later)

-Support for ARM64 and musl-based Linux is in the works.
+Support for musl-based Linux is in the works.

 bflat can either produce native executables, or native shared libraries that can be called from other languages through FFI.